ericpignet/squeezemobile/README.md

 Buttons to play/pause etc. are in the 'Playlist' tab.
 You can reorder your playlist by using the reorder controlers on the right of each song.

+## Remarks

+In case the application is installed on another server than the one hosting Logitech Media Server, you may have CORS (Cross-origin resource sharing) errors.
+You can solve them by installing the 'CORS Header Support plugin' from Darren Gibson.

 In case of problem, don't hesitate to log an issue in Github.